Packing for your hospital bag is an exciting time. It means that you are fast approaching the arrival of your new baby.

 It is always important to remember that a birth plan is the ultimate outcome.
 Sometimes difficult deliveries can mean that a carefully planned birth is not always going to work and that the medical staff will need to do what is best for you and your baby.

 - PJ’s, robe and slippers for after the birth – choose comfortable PJ’s that are made from soft natural fibers.
-They will feel cool and you are less likely to get irritation
+They will feel cool and you are less likely to get irritation.
+Choose PJ’s that are non restrictive and drape nicely over the belly.
+It is always a great idea to pack a spare pair as post birth can meet with its challenges.

-- Breast pads – washable nursing pads are a great choice as they are super absorbent and will nurture by helping to avoid irritation and infection
+- Breast pads – pack a number of sets of nursing pads.
+Once your milk comes in you will experience a lot of leakage as your breasts learn to regulate their milk supply.
+Washable nursing pads are a great choice as they are super absorbent and will nurture by helping to avoid irritation and infection.

 - Toilet bag with all the essentials – toothpaste and toothbrush, deodorant, flannel, soap, shampoo, moisturizer, perfume.